Past Regional Work

 • Facilities (e.g., washrooms, garbage, maintenance)

-• Enforcement of laws or bylaws.
+• Enforcement of laws or bylaws

 If a picture is worth 1,000 words, a map is that many times over!
 For decision-makers, interactive online maps are a particularly rich resource.
 They offer a visual interpretation of multiple layers of data and can be customized and reworked on the fly.

-The Fraser Basin Council has worked with partners in the Thompson region, including the Community Mapping Network (CMN), to make new maps publicly available.
+The Fraser Basin Council has worked with different partners in the Thompson region, including the Community Mapping Network (CMN), to make new maps publicly available.
 These have included:

 Work in the Salmon River watershed began in 2004.
-Federal agriculture statistics then showed more than 300 farms in the area — primarily beef and sheep ranching, dairy farming, and forage production.
-The region was dry during the growing season, and water from the Salmon River is used to produce forage for winter feeding.
+Federal agriculture statistics then showed more than 300 farms in the area — primarily for beef and sheep ranching, dairy farming and forage production.
+The region was dry during the growing season, and water from the Salmon River is used to produce forage for winter livestock feeding.
 The initial focus of the program (2004-2008) was on improving water quality and riparian health through cattle exclusion fencing and off-stream watering.
 The Agriculture and Agri-Foods Canada prepared reports on the projects.

 A subsequent initiative focused on irrigation efficiency, including through expansion of the network of local climate stations in the region, and helping agricultural producers use evapotranspiration and other data to plan irrigation schedules.
 This project ran 2010-2013 through a partnership of Agriculture and Agri-Foods Canada, BC Ministry of Agriculture, Ministry of Natural Resource Operations, ARDCORP (Environmental Farm Plan) and Salmon River Watershed Roundtable.
 FBC provided secretariat, education and outreach support for portions of the project.

-The Shuswap Lake Integrated Planning Process (SLIPP) was launched as a three-year pilot project in 2008, with the collaboration and participation of 13 partners representing the four orders of government (Federal, Provincial, Local and First Nations), multiple public agencies and community groups.
-The pilot transitioned to a three-year program (2011-2014) focused on responding to pressure on the lakes from increased development, wastewater discharge and conflicting demands on recreational resources.
-These challenges were set against a complicated regulatory environment where public agencies from every level of government have legal jurisdiction over some aspect of these water bodies and surrounding area.
+The pilot project transitioned into a three-year program (2011-2014).
+It focused on responding to increasing pressures on the lakes from agriculture, development, wastewater discharge and recreational use.
+The challenges were set against a complicated regulatory environment where public agencies from every level of government had legal jurisdiction over some aspect of these water bodies and surrounding area.

 There was interest among the SLIPP partners to bring land and water use planning and governance issues affecting the Shuswap watershed to a single table.
 The aim was to have the agencies share information, identify cross-cutting issues, and look for new opportunities to collaborate.

 The SLIPP pilot project demonstrated the value of collaboration among the agencies responsible for water, land, wildlife, and public health and safety in the Shuswap, and working with other key interests.
 The approach has helped break down silos, improve inter-agency communication and undertake work that would otherwise be beyond the capacity of any one body.
-This is a particularly valuable approach for research, monitoring, education and community volunteerism to support the health of the watershed.

 SLIPP Resources